UMD-Summer-2021-ASR/quizzr-server/README.md

   * `unkToken` The value of the aligned word to look for when detecting out-of-vocabulary words.
   * `minAccuracy` The minimum acceptable accuracy of a submission.
   * `queueLimit` The maximum number of submissions to pre-screen at once.
+* `DEV_UID` The default user ID of an unauthenticated user in a `development` environment.
+* `LOG_PRIVATE_DATA` Redact sensitive information, such as Firebase ID tokens, in log messages.
+* `VISIBILITY_CONFIGS` A set of configurations that determine which collection to retrieve a profile from and what projection to apply.
+Projections are objects with the key being the field name and the value being 1 or 0, representing whether to include or exclude the field.

 It is also possible to override configuration fields through environment variables or through a set of overrides passed into the `test_overrides` argument for the app factory function.
 Currently, overrides with environment variables only work with fields that have string values.